 The programs that earn the right to scale share a pattern in how they think about their own evolution.
 They start with use cases.
 They graduate to capabilities.
 Then they become infrastructure.

-Broader combinations of tools, data, governance, and operating habits that produce value across multiple use cases.
+Capabilities: Broader combinations of tools, data, governance, and operating habits that produce value across multiple use cases.
 AI-augmented contract management, intelligent intake and routing, exception management with continuous learning.
-The transition happens when the measurement data is good enough, and the learning loop reliable enough, to support confident expansion.
+The transition from use case to capability happens when the measurement data is good enough, and the learning loop reliable enough, to support confident expansion.

 Why Every Program Needs a Quarterly Opportunity Review